 Every autumn, TeenTech Washington holds its Techathon, a free, 14-hour civic hackathon.
-The event is open to teams of students from grades 6 though 12 in the Puget Sound area and beyond.
+The event is open to teams of students from grades 6 through 12 in the Puget Sound area and beyond.
 The goal of the Techathon is to engage students in civic problem solving through the use of modern technology.
 With a variety of civic prompts and a multitude of subjects, the TeenTech Washington Techathon offers a unique experience for everyone.

 The Techathon provides an opportunity for innovative youths to work in teams to create tech solutions for real-world problems.
 We call it a Techathon, because it is open to any use of modern technology you can imagine.
 This could be programming, circuitry, 3D modeling, photo editing, or anything else.

-At the end of the day, teams pitch their projects to a panel of judges from the tech industry and city hall.
+At the end of the day, teams pitch their projects to a panel of judges from the tech industry.
 The winning teams have the opportunity to submit their projects to the TeenTech World Pitch, a global competition.
 You can read about this year’s winning projects here.